-They are Shirley Baker - safe@gymnasticswaitara.co.nz and Hayley Jury - safe@gymnasticswaitara.co.nz
+They are Shirley Baker, Hayley Jury and Kat herine Roberts - Email safe@gymnasticswaitara.co.nz

 This role should be supervised by the Gymnastics Waitara committee and should be reviewed annually.

 7. Confidentiality and Information Sharing

 7.1.
 Where a staff member or volunteer receives confidential information from an individual, there is a duty on the individual receiving the information to ensure this information is kept confidential.
 Generally, this means that such information should not be shared, however there are certain exceptions (which includes exceptions provided in the Privacy Act 2020, and the Oranga Tamariki Act 1989) where confidential information may be shared.